-PERSONAL BENEFITS AND PEROUISITES
+PERSONAL BENEFITS AND PERQUISITES

 We provided the Company aircraft for Mr. Frissora's personal use at certain times during 2018, and our other named executive officers may use Company aircraft for personal purposes at their own personal expense.
-These perquisites are more fully described in the "Summary Compensation Table."
+In addition, in 2018 we provided perquisites relating to food and beverage, hotel, entertainment and related offerings to members of our Board and management, including our named executive officers.
+These perquisites are more fully described in the "Summary Compensation Table," and the "Discussion of the Summary Compensation Table."
 Our use of perquisites as an element of compensation is limited.
 We do not view perquisites as a significant element of our comprehensive compensation structure, but we do believe that they can be used in conjunction with base salary to attract, motivate and retain individuals in a competitive environment.